PSalant726/dotfiles/README.md

 1. Follow the directions to add a GitHub token and synchronize settings with [this gist](https://gist.github.com/PSalant726/a179279267788effc1c4477cc069d04c).

 ### Source `.zshrc`
-After completing the below steps to configure the `cfg` repo, run:
+After completing the below steps to configure the `cfg` repo, restart iTerm or run:
 ```sh
 source ~/.zshrc
 ```